uselagoon/lagoon/docs/docker-images/mariadb/README.md

 [Lagoon `MariaDB` image Dockerfile](https://github.com/amazeeio/lagoon/blob/master/images/mariadb/Dockerfile), based on offical packages `mariadb` and `mariadb-client` provided by the `alpine:3.8` image.

-This Dockerfile is intended to be used to setup a standalone MariaDB database server.
+This Dockerfile is intended to be used to set up a standalone MariaDB database server.

 ## Lagoon & OpenShift adaptions